keepthrifty/keepthrifty.github.io/_posts/2017/2017-10-31-frivolous-purchase-threshold.md

 Take a piece of painter's tape and write one of your big financial goals on it.

-Put that strip of tape on your credit card so you can your goal every time you pull your card out.
+Put that strip of tape on your credit card so you see your goal every time you pull your card out.

-When you see that note, think about every item in your cart - is this really worth more than my goal?
+When you see that reminder, think about every item in your shopping cart - is this really worth more than my goal?

 Having a constant reminder of your big goals whenever you're going to spend is a great way to force more mindful spending.